MG Legal’s helpful guide to mediation:

 What is mediation?

 Mediation is the process through which families are able to discuss and negotiate future arrangements for their children with the help of an impartial third party.
-The purpose of the process is to allow the parents to amicably decide what is best for their child/children, while the neutral third party is simply there to facilitate the discussion and improve the communication.
+The purpose of the process is to allow the parents to amicably decide what is best for their child/children, while the neutral third party is simply there to facilitate the discussion and improve communication.

-If you have attempted mediation, and it has been unsucessful due to both parties not coming to an agreement or one party not attending meeting, it is at this point that you should contact our expert team of family solicitors, and we will assist you in the rest of the process as your dispute is passed onto the courts.
+If you have attempted mediation, and it has been unsuccessful due to both parties not coming to an agreement, or one party not attending meeting, it is at this point that you should contact our expert team of family solicitors, and we will assist you in the rest of the process as your dispute is passed onto the courts.
 Find out what will happen next, here.

 How can our family law solicitors help with mediation?

 If you would like specialist legal advice during your mediation process, then do not hesitate to arrange a meeting with Sara Williams, our expert family law solicitors with over 18 years of experience in family law matters.
 Contact our offices online, here, by phone, or by email at email@example.com and hear back from us within one working hour.